pascallanger/DIY-Multiprotocol-TX-Module/README.md

 * victzh – from Deviation-tx
 * hexfet – from Deviation-tx

 Your help would be greatly appreciated.
 If protocol reverse-engineering and dev is not your thing then any help with testing and contributing to the documentation would be amazing.
 Given the number of different Tx/module hardware/RF module/protocol/model combinations the process of testing and documenting is a major bottleneck for the developers.
 Anything you can do to help will free them up to do even greater things.
-Check out this quick guide {How to help with documentation} for how you can submit changes to the documentation.